-The Department of Family and Consumer Sciences offers a Master of Science or Master of Arts degree in Family and Consumer Sciences with a sequence in Fashion Design and Merchandising.
-The degree program is designed for professionals seeking advanced study in this area.
+The Department of Family and Consumer Sciences offers a Master of Science or Master of Arts degree in Family and Consumer Sciences with a sequence in Fashion Design and Merchandising (FDM).
+The sequence is designed for professionals seeking advanced study in this area.

-This program option is most appropriate for individuals interested in careers in the fashion design and merchandising field who have related degrees such as business, especially marketing, public relations, art, and design.
+This sequence option is most appropriate for individuals interested in careers in the fashion design and merchandising field who have related degrees such as business, especially marketing, public relations, art, and design.

 A student applying to a master's program must:

 International students can learn more about specific application requirements by visiting the Office of Admissions.
 International students must have a TOEFL score of at least 79 iBT; the minimum acceptable IELTS score is 6.5 band.

 A student applying to this program must: